mangaweb4/mangaweb4-stack/README.md

-# Mangaweb3 Docker Compose Stack
+# MangaWeb 4 Docker Compose Stack

 ## Getting Started

-In order to get the stack running, two environment variables need to be set before running the stack. eg.
+By running `$ docker compose up -d`, the stack will be started with default paramters.
+You can customize further by updating `prod.env` for changing container-specific configuration like OIDC setup etc.

+For customizing the compose file itself, including the library path and the HTTP port, you can create a .env file like the following.

 ```env
 DATA_PATH="./data"
 HTTP_PORT=8080
 ```

-This can be done by make a copy the file `dev.env` and rename it to `.env` before running the containers.

 Alternatively you can specify the variable values via command line parameter directly.

-Use `docker compose up -d` command to starts the containers.

 ## Running on Portainer